Equivariant Architectures for Learning in Deep Weight Spaces: Expressive Power

 In this paper, we primarily focus on MLP architectures as the input for \ourmethod{}.
 However, the characterization can be extended to additional architectures.
-We discuss possible extensions to two architectures, namely convolutional neural networks (CNNs) and Transformers \citep{vaswani2017attention}, in Appendix~\ref{app:extensions}.
+Here we discuss the extension to two additional architectures, namely convolutional neural networks (CNNs) and Transformers \cite{vaswani2017attention}.
+Convolution layers consist of weight matrices $W_i\in\mathbb{R}^{k_{i}^1\times k_{i}^2\times d_{i-1}\times d_i}$ and biases $b_i\in\mathbb{R}^{d_i}$, where $d_{i-1}$ and $d_i$ represents the input and output channel dimensions, respectively.
+As with MLPs, simultaneously permuting the channel dimensions of adjacent layers would not change the function represented by the CNN.
+Concretely, consider a 2-layers CNN with weights $W_1, W_2, b_1, b_2$ and let $\tau \in S_{d_1}$.
+Applying $\tau$ to the $d_1$ dimension of $W_1, W_2$ and $b_1$ will not change the function represented by the CNN.
+Transformers consist of self-attention layers followed by feed-forward layers applied independently to each position.
+Let $W_i^V, W_i^K, W_i^Q \in \mathbb{R}^{d\times d'}$ denote the value, key, and query weight matrices and let $P\in \Pi_{d'}$.
+One symmetry in this setup can be described by setting $W_i^Q\mapsto W_i^Q P$ and $W_i^K\mapsto W_i^K P$ which would not change the function.

-\section{Expressive power}
+\section{Expressive Power}

 The expressive power of equivariant networks is an important concern since by restricting our hypothesis class we might unintentionally impair its function approximation capabilities.
-For example, this is the case with Graph neural networks \citep{morris2019weisfeiler, xu2018powerful, morris2021weisfeiler}.
+For example, this is the case with Graph neural networks \cite{morris2019weisfeiler, xu2018powerful, morris2021weisfeiler}.
 Here, we provide a first step towards understanding the expressive power of \ourmethod{} by demonstrating that these networks are capable of approximating feed-forward procedures on input networks.

 \begin{proposition}[\ourmethod{} can approximate a feed-forward pass] Let $M,d_0,\dots,d_M$ specify an MLP architecture with ReLU nonlinearities.
 Let $K \subset \mathcal{V}$, $K' \subset \mathbb{R}^{d_0}$ be compact sets.
-DWSNets with ReLU nonlinearities are capable of uniformly approximating a feed-forward procedure on an input MLP represented as a weight vector $v\in K $ and an input to the MLP, $x \in K'$.\end{proposition} The proof can be found in Appendix \ref{appx:expressive}.
-We note that the inherent ability of DWSNets to evaluate input networks could be a very useful tool, for example, in order to separate MLPs that represent different functions.
+DWSNets with ReLU nonlinearities are capable of uniformly approximating a feed-forward procedure on an input MLP represented as a weight vector $v\in K $ and an input to the MLP, $x \in K'$. \end{proposition}

+The proof can be found in Appendix \ref{appx:expressive}.
+Importantly, this inherent ability of DWSNets to evaluate input networks could be a very useful tool, for example, in order to separate MLPs that represent different functions.
 As another example, below, we show that \ourmethod{} can approximate any ``nice" function defined on the space of functions represented by MLPs with weights in some compact subset of $\mathcal{V}$.